AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

 Finally, access to the victim system can be terminated by the hacker (RC --> Server --> Close).

 ### *Metasploit*
-Metasploit is one of the most popular penetration test frameworks that make the penetration test process easier for professionals.
-In addition to penetration test experts, Metasploit is famous among hackers.
+Metasploit is one of the most popular penetration test frameworks that make the penetration test process easier for professionals.[[4]](https://docs.rapid7.com/metasploit/) In addition to penetration test experts, Metasploit is famous among hackers.
 This framework speeds up the hacking operation and makes it more accessible.
 Metasploit is installed on Kali Linux by default.

 One of the features that this framework provides to users is building RAT using payloads.
 Here is an example of accessing and hacking a Windows system via the Metasploit framework: